rajinder-yadav/.vu/README.md

 vu n hello-world
 ```

-Once the project has been created, you will automatically be placed inside the new project root folder.
+Once the project has been created, you will automatically be placed inside the new project root folder "hello-world.

-#### Deselect Babel
+#### Tip: Deselect Babel

 When creating a TypeScript project, deselect Bable and just select Typescript from the CLI prompt.
 Using Bable with Bable plugins for TypeScript is not TypeScript.